A Quick & Healthy Teriyaki Bowl for Busy Weeknights

 - 1 teaspoon garlic powder

-- 1 teaspoon fresh ground ginger or 1/2 teaspoon of ground ginger
+- 1 teaspoon fresh grated ginger or 1/2 tsp ground ginger

 - 1 Tablespoon corn starch or tapioca starch dissolved in 1 Tablespoon of water